mimuw-jnp2-rust/mimuw-jnp2-rust.github.io/content/lessons/B1_rusty_graphs/index.md

 There are serval caveats, however.
 First, we lose compiler's help - it won't scream at us when we try to do something illegal.
 Speaking technically, when using `RefCell<>` Rust can no longer help us statically - it employs runtime checks to ensure ownership rules.
 The program will panic if something goes wrong, which is somewhat orthogonal to Rust's mission of catching bugs at compile time.
 Even if our program is bug-less, we still have to pay performance penalty, since runtime checks are not free.

 Opinion: working with `Rc<RefCell<>>` in Rust feels very off, since it abandons some of the core designs goals of Rust - catching bugs at compile time and introducing runtime cost that other languages avoid.
 Not to mention the syntax which at time can be daunting.
 Can we do better?
-Is it possible to employ graphs that go better with Rust?

 ## Owning the graph

 The problems encountered above arise from the same source: C/C++-like pointer structures don't go well with Rust.
 Sure, they can be done, but at what cost?
 Maybe instead of trying to force Rust into doing something it clearly does not want us to do, we should try different approach?

 We could reason somewhat like this: if multiple mutable ownership is the problem, maybe let's abandon it altogether?
-Maybe we could let a single object own the whole graph?
+What about a single object owning the whole graph?

 ```rust
 struct Graph {